 11.2 PURCHASE ORDERS Purchase orders may be used, in the discretion of the Executive Director or the Chief Financial Officer under supervision of the Executive Director, as follows:

 11.2.1 The GVA Principal will be responsible for the review of purchase orders originating from other employees.
 A purchase order (a PO) request will be completed by the individual requesting a purchase.
 The individual will submit the PO to the Principal for review.
 PO’s that are consistent with the budget and within the scope of the authority of the individual requesting the purchase may be approved by the Principal.

 11.2.3 The vendor will ship the merchandise to the Academy or to the Collaborative, referencing the PO number.
 The individual requesting the purchase of goods and/or services shall maintain records as to the status of all such requests and shall be responsible for checking the items actually received against the PO and packing slip.
-After the requesting staff member checks the merchandise and signs for the receipt of the merchandise, the documentation will be forwarded to the GVCC Accounting Office.
+After the requesting staff member checks the merchandise and signs for the receipt of the merchandise, the documentation will be forwarded to the GVAC Accounting Office.

-11.2.4 When the receipt is recorded and the PO and invoice are reconciled, the GVCC Bookkeeping Office will process payment.
+11.2.4 When the receipt is recorded and the PO and invoice are reconciled, the GVAC Bookkeeping Office will process payment.
 The Bookkeeping Office will process payment only after receiving the necessary paperwork from the staff member making the purchase or Principal authorizing the purchase.

-11.2.5 If the staff member receives an item that is not wanted after it is ordered, it is the PO originator’s responsibility to re-package the product, affix address labels, return the merchandise to the vendor and advise the GVCC Bookkeeping Office, and GVA Principal of any changes.
+11.2.5 If the staff member receives an item that is not wanted after it is ordered, it is the PO originator’s responsibility to re-package the product, affix address labels, return the merchandise to the vendor and advise the GVAC Bookkeeping Office, and GVA Principal of any changes.